Raenell/portfolio-app/README.md

 ### Description:

-  This is a portofolio applications whihch displays the Raenell;s API and Microservices work as part of the Free Code Camp curriculum.
+  This is a portfolio applications which displays the Raenell's API and microservices work as part of the Free Code Camp curriculum.

-  Other pages will be added in the future to complete this app as a porfolio project.
+  Other pages will be added in the future to complete this app as a portfolio project.

 # [Timestamp Microservice](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice)